savonet/book/audio.md

 ```{.liquidsoap include="liq/jingles-once5.liq" from=3 to=-1}
 ```

+By the way, there is also `request.once`\indexop{request.once}, which plays a single request and then becomes unavailable.
+Use `request.once` when what you have at hand is a request rather than a source.

 #### Jingles at fixed time: alternative approach

 In the previous example, an alternative approach instead of using the `delay`